 Does Credit Karma Report to Credit Bureaus

-No, Credit Karma does not report your financial activity to the credit bureaus.
+No, Credit Karma does not report your information to the credit bureaus.

 July 1, 2025